AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ---

 >
-> Short explanation of what has happened.
+> *Brief explanation*
 >
-> `MyViewController` as mentioned before conforms to `ExecutionContext`.
+> As mentioned earlier, `MyViewController` conforms to `ExecutionContext`.
-> Call of `self.myService.person(identifier: identifier)` provides `Future<Person?>`.
+> A call of `self.myService.person(identifier: identifier)` provides `Future<Person?>`.
-> With line `.onComplete(context: self) {` we've specified reaction on completion of the future.
+> The `.onComplete(context: self) {` line specifies the reaction on completion of the future.
-> `context: self` means that specified closure will be executed on `ExecutionContext`'s
+> `context: self` means that the specified closure is executed using `ExecutionContext`'s
-> executor (main queue in this case) if context is still alive.
+> executor (the main queue in this case) if the context is still alive.
 > This closure has a context and `Fallible<Person?>` as arguments.
 >

 ---

-So as you see, there is no need to think of memory management so often.
+As you see, there is no need to think of memory management so often.
 [AsyncNinja](http://async.ninja/) encapsulates 99% of this complexity.
-This must help you to reduce an amount of boilerplate code.
+This must help you reduce the amount of boilerplate code.
 Just conform your active object to `ExecutionContext` and use futures safely.

 ---